 Your First Visit

-We want to help you keep your teeth for a lifetime, not just patch up problems just for them to reoccur!
+We want to help you keep your teeth and dental implants for a lifetime, not just patch up problems just for them to reoccur!
 We may uncover many long-standing dental issues that you or your previous dentist may have never been aware of.
 Our goal is to educate you to prevent problems!

-If you were sent a welcome packet, by mail or email, please complete all forms before arriving, as this will allow the doctor to see you on schedule.
+Please complete all forms before arriving, as this will allow the doctor to see you on schedule.

 A thorough medical history and a list of medications you are presently taking and any medication allergies will be necessary.
 Please alert the office if you have a medical condition that may be of concern prior to dentistry (i.e. diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.), or if you are on any medication (i.e. heart medications, aspirin, anti-depressants, blood-thinners, Fosamax, etc.).
 Premedication or a change in medications may be required prior to surgery.